How much should you contribute to your 401(k)?

-You may still be a few decades away from retirement, but it’s never too soon to ramp up your savings for your life as a retiree.
-And one of the best ways to do so is to increase your contributions to your 401(k)—or whatever retirement account you have access to—whenever your salary increases.
+You may still be decades away from retirement, but it’s never too soon to ramp up your savings for your life as a retiree.
+And one of the best ways to do so is to increase your contributions to your 401(k) — or whatever retirement account you have access to — whenever your salary increases.

 Why is it so important to contribute as much as you can to your 401(k)?
 Let’s review the key benefits of this plan: